ballerina-platform/ballerina-lang/stdlib/messaging/rabbitmq/src/main/ballerina/src/rabbitmq/Module.md

 The most efficient way to receive messages is to set up a subscription using a Ballerina RabbitMQ `rabbitmq:Listener` and any number of consumer services.
 The messages will then be delivered automatically as they arrive rather than having to be explicitly requested.

 Multiple consumer services can be bound to one Ballerina RabbitMQ `rabbitmq:Listener`.
-The queue, which the service is listening to is configured in the `rabbitmq:ServiceConfig` annotation of the service.
+The queue to which the service is listening is configured in the `rabbitmq:ServiceConfig` annotation of the service.

 ```ballerina
 listener rabbitmq:Listener channelListener= new(newConnection);